lyteword/chspurgeon-tod/volume-5/psalm-110.md

 **Verse 4.** These words offer three points of special observation.

-1\.The ceremony used at the consecration of our Lord: "The Lord sware."
+1\.
+The ceremony used at the consecration of our Lord: "The Lord sware."

-2\.The office conferred upon him by this rite or ceremony: "Thou art a priest."
+2\.
+The office conferred upon him by this rite or ceremony: "Thou art a priest."

-3\.The prerogatives of his office; which office is here declared to be,
+3\.
+The prerogatives of his office; which office is here declared to be,

 (a) Perpetual, "for ever."